Build, test, deploy

 The project setup contains a multi-module Maven build.
 Commonly used classes (like the Trace-X data model) should be extracted into a separate submodule and reused across the project.
 However, this is not a "one-size-fits-all" solution.
 New submodules should be created with care and require a review by the team.

-Although the Docker image can be deployed in various ways, the standard solution are the provided Helm charts, which describe the required components as well.
+Although the Docker image can be deployed in various ways, the standard solution is to use the provided Helm charts, which describe the required components as well.

 Code generation